 It only takes one easy-to-guess password for a hacker to gain entry into your system.
 Once in, they look for bank details, personal identity information, and credit card numbers to steal.

 Login credentials are a popular commodity on the hacker dark web marketplace because people often use the same password for multiple logins, so one hit, can open the doors to several sensitive accounts.

-How to Avoid: You’ll generally need to go farther than just telling everyone to make harder passwords.
+: You’ll generally need to go farther than just telling everyone to make harder passwords.
 The best way to thwart stolen login credentials is to enable multi-factor authentication, which requires a specific code to login in addition to the name/password combination.

 Additionally, password management applications generate strong passwords and keep them all in one place for easy use.